dturk0610/EE468/README.md

 # EE468

 This will house the project for our EE468 class\
-Made By
+Made By:

-David Vicaro
+- David Vicaro

-Siddesh Sood
+- Siddesh Sood

-Morgan Busch
+- Morgan Busch

-Dakota Turk
+- Dakota Turk

 ---

-### Creating accounts
+## Creating accounts

 First, create an admin account by running: